 Below is the best I can currently do to guess at what the Love on the Dole folk-song might have been like.
 I have found it impossible to fit the almost completely different lyrics of this song to the St Edward Island ‘Drive Dull Care Away’ tune, so have improvised a possible tune to go with these lyrics.
 It ends up as a rather generic ‘folk song’ but is perhaps better than nothing in the absence of any known recordings or clear identification of these lyrics or a tune for them (sung and recorded by the author on 26 January 2024 – if I find something better I’ll willingly replace this . . .).

 And here is a version of ‘Whiter Than Snow’ from the A Capella Hymn Youtube site, which helpfully has words, ‘shape note’ notation, accompaniment and a capella singing, and is, I take it, intended for sharing: https://youtu.be/ORslb2Tw3ws (2 minutes).
-I think this is a rather fine hymn, but like ‘We’ll Laugh an’ Sing an’ Drive Away Care’ (and as we shall see in fact like the final song in this play), this is surely deeply ironic in a performance by this ‘Chorus’ – because they are not perhaps evidently or sincerely seeking redemption or being ‘washed whiter than snow’ at this particular point – they want to ask the spirits about the Irish Sweepstake and to tell Jack Tuttle that his posthumous half-crown is in safe hands (those of Mrs Bull, in fact).
+I think this is a rather fine hymn, but like ‘We’ll Laugh an’ Sing an’ Drive Away Care’ (and as we shall see in fact like the final song and music in this play), this is surely deeply ironic in a performance by this ‘Chorus’ – because they are not perhaps evidently or sincerely seeking redemption or being ‘washed whiter than snow’ at this particular point – they want to ask the spirits about the Irish Sweepstake and to tell Jack Tuttle that his posthumous half-crown is in safe hands (those of Mrs Bull, in fact).
 The recording is of the whole hymn, but it seems more likely the actors might have sung perhaps just two verses plus the chorus twice.
 This still below from the 1941 film shows from left to right: Sally, Mrs Hardcastle, Mrs Jike, an unnamed neighbour, Mrs Bull and Mrs Dorbell.
 The particular moment just before the séance caught in the still perhaps makes the scene look more comfortable and convivial than it might do.

 While both the Cape and French editions of Love on the Dole include the song, there are some differences in the dramatic context it is given – while Mrs Dorbell finishes one verse at least in the Cape, she is interrupted before she can finish in the French edition, and there Mrs Bull’s enjoyment of the song is replaced by disapproval through both gesture and sarcastic comment (‘freezing the singer with a look’; ‘Well, that’s better out than in’) – and presumably replaces in another voice Mrs Jike’s disapproval of sexual suggestion in the song.
 There are also differences in the stage directions, and the hymn singing is not there at all, nor Mrs Jike’s concertina accompaniment:

-The French edition is based on the earlier performances at the Manchester Repertory Theatre in 1934, while the Cape edition is based on the later 1935 performances at Garrick Theatre London.
+The Samuel French edition is based on the earlier performances at the Manchester Repertory Theatre in 1934, while the Cape edition is based on the later 1935 performances at Garrick Theatre London.
 (3) At some point the co-authors presumably decided that the severer response was not quite appropriate to Mrs Bull, and replaced it with a more carnivalesque reaction – which I think does seem more in tune with her general character and her (sceptical) enjoyment of the séance.
 I think the hymn in the Cape edition builds up nicely to the séance and shows us the rather peculiar ‘spiritual’ entertainment in which the three older women participate.
 However, maybe earlier it was felt more important to get on with the séance scene which has a number of key roles: to show the older women’s enjoyment of free and self-created entertainment, to show their exploitation of any situation which might lead to further possibly useful local knowledge or profit, and to give comic opportunities deriving from the then currently quite influential practices of spiritualists.
 These elements combined, together with the ironic use of the hymn, may tell us something about Greenwood’s scepticism towards religion more generally, and in this scene in novel, play and film there is an implication that religion of any sort is a tool of capitalist manipulation and distraction from the real issues (as it is for Mrs Jike and Mrs Dorbell’s little enterprises – see also Love on the Dole and the Clergy).

-The second song of the play comes right at the beginning of Act III, Scene 2 (French p.63, Cape p.113), and has no precedent in the novel.
+The second (‘secular’ rather than political) song of the play comes right at the beginning of Act III, Scene 2 (French p.63, Cape p.113), and has no precedent in the novel.
 It again involves the three older woman, often referred to in reviews but never in the play itself, as the ‘chorus’, and also again follows a certain number of nips of gin by all three.
 Unlike the case of the first song in the play, there is no doubt about the lyrics, tune or composer of the second song.
 It is ‘The More We Are Together’, ‘Written & Composed’ (though ‘founded on an old air’) by Irving King in 1926.
 This was something of a hit in the mid-twenties, particularly as sung by (an apparently) Irish singer called Talbot O’Farrell (he had re-invented himself as an Irish singer in 1912, though born in Hull, and having performed in a Scottish persona as Jock or Will McIvor since 1902).
 Here is the cover of the sheet music (with accompaniment for piano or ukulele) published by the Irving King Music Co. and crediting O’Farrell’s success with the song:

 The song as printed in the sheet music has an introductory section sung to a foxtrot rhythm which recommends the chorus which follows as the best way to end any convivial party and all go home in good humour.
 In fact (though coincidentally) the chorus echoes the sentiments of ‘Drive Away Dull Care’ in recommending friendship as the best way of enjoying life.
 Assuming that the song in the play would need to be relatively brief and because the words are especially (if ironically) appropriate, I think the play’s Chorus would have just sung the refrain, which oddly in this song is the main musical event and heart of it.
 That chorus therefore is what I have sung below.